-Arbitration and mediation are two completely different dispute resolution modalities.
-In arbitration the arbitrator is charged with managing the proceeding efficiently, providing a fair opportunity to each side to present its case and analyzing the facts and the law based on the evidence to arrive at the ultimate award.
-The mediator is charged with working with the parties to design a process likely to lead to a settlement, review the parties' interests, delve into their motivations, explore the strengths and weaknesses of the respective positions legal and factual, assist in developing workable solutions and help parties overcome psychological barriers to settlement.
+mediator is charged with working with the parties to design a process likely to lead to a settlement, review the parties' interests, delve into their motivations, explore the strengths and weaknesses of the parties' respective legal and factual positions, assist in developing workable solutions, and help parties overcome psychological barriers to settlement.
 In short, the mediator's role requires use of many of the skills of a psychologist, while the arbitrator's role requires use of many of the skills of a judge.

 The trainings offered for each discipline bear little resemblance to one another.
 For example, a good deal of attention is devoted in arbitration training to how to run an efficient process and manage panel dynamics while in mediation training significant attention is devoted to what to do if the parties are at an impasse.
 The successful mediator and successful arbitrator utilize a completely different skill set in each role.
-Not every arbitrator is qualified to be a good mediator and not every mediator is qualified to be a good arbitrator.
+Not every arbitrator is qualified to be a good arbitrator.
 In selecting the neutral, it is important to consider the qualifications of the neutral for each role and to select someone with a strong reputation for integrity who the parties can trust and respect to handle appropriately the special challenges associated with combining the roles of mediator and arbitrator.